JMU-ROBOTICS-VIVA/ros2_aruco/README.md

 This package depends on a recent version of OpenCV python bindings:

 ```
-pip3 install scikit-build # or pip3
-pip3 install opencv-python # or pip3
+pip install opencv-contrib-python # or pip3
 ```

 ## ROS2 API for the ros2_aruco Node

 This node locates Aruco AR markers in images and publishes their ids and poses.